geany/geany/data/filetypes.markdown

 # For complete documentation of this file, please see Geany's main documentation
 [styling]
-# Edit these in the colorscheme .conf file intead
+# Edit these in the colorscheme .conf file instead
 default=default
 strong=string_3
 emphasis=string_4